sandyc4136/.Net_Framework/Day-3/Day-3.md

     - sealed method can't overridden at further level of inheritance.

 #### Abstraction
-    - Data Abstraction (Data Hiding) : by using access modifiers :
+    - Data Abstraction (Data Hiding) : by using access modifiers :    Data Encapsulation

 - Abstract Classes
     - Which are declared using 'abstract' keyword.